 The inherited forms of dRTA are inherited autosomal dominantly or recessively and genetic counseling is possible.

-Alkali therapy is the standard treatment (to acheive normal serum bicarbonate levels).
+Alkali therapy is the standard treatment (to achieve normal serum bicarbonate levels).
 Patients are usually given sodium bicarbonate or sodium citrate.
 Children require very high doses (4-8 meq/kg/day) whereas adults need much lower doses (1-2 meq/kg/day).
 Potassium replacement is also necessary in hypokalemic patients and potassium citrate is usually recommended.
 The dose depends on the severity of hypokalemia.
 Hyperkalemic types require low dietary potassium intake and other therapies.

 All forms of dRTA are chronic and may have significant effects on growth and development.
 With treatment there is no decrease in life expectancy and renal failure is uncommon but progressive chronic kidney disease may sometimes occur if there are recurrent kidney stones and when nephrocalcinosis is very severe.